Ita Fort

 Ita Fort in Itanagar town is an important historical site in the state of Arunachal Pradesh, India.
 The name literally means "Fort of Bricks" (brick being called "Ita" in the Assamese language).
 It also lends its name to the city Itanagar, the capital of Arunachal Pradesh.
-The Ita Fort at Arunachal Pradesh is generally assumed to be built by the Sutiya kings in the 14th or the 15th century.
-The fort has an irregular shape, built mainly with bricks dating back to the 14th - 15th century.
-The total brickwork is of 16,200 cubic metre lengths which was probably built by kings of the Sutiya kingdom which ruled the region during that time.
-The fort has three different entrances at three different sides, which are the western, the eastern and the southern side (similar to the walls of Tamreswari Temple and Rukmini Nagar).

-Archaeological finds from the site are on displayed at the Jawaharlal Nehru Museum, Itanagar.
+The Ita Fort, dated to the 14th-15th century, is generally believed to have been built by the Chutia kings, who ruled the region during that period.
+The fort can be tentatively associated with the line of hill forts attributed to the Chutia king Gauri Narayan.
+According to the Chutia chronicles, Gauri Narayan, after consolidating his kingdom, “built a line of forts along the foot of the hills”, along with large tanks and temples.
+The total brickwork is 16,200 cubic metres.
+Archaeological findings from the site are displayed at the Jawaharlal Nehru Museum, Itanagar.